luisdiazhr/2D-Feature-Tracking/README.md

 - AKAZE
 - SIFT

+*This is implemented in line 174 in MidTermProject_Camera_Student.cpp*
 ## 5. Descriptor Matching

 Matching is implemented in the function "".
 Two different matching methods can be selected: